bitcoin-dex/bitcoin-dex/optimistic_2-way_peg.md

 - We assume all parties run (SPV) clients for both Ethereum and Bitcoin.
 - You as a token holder (or any honest party) watch the Ethereum chain at least once a week.
 - We assume a Colored Coins protocol to represent wETH on top of Bitcoin (e.g. [Bitcoin DEX](https://github.com/bitcoin-dex/bitcoin-dex/blob/main/bitcoin-dex.md), Omni, or maybe RGB).
+- We assume miners can't censor all honest users for one week.

 ## Peg-In
 The peg-in is simple.
 Scenario: _Alice_ wants to lock ETH on Ethereum and receive wETH on Bitcoin.